nooku/www.nooku.org/_posts/2014-11-10-phpfest-manila.md

 ## Register now

 Check our [event page](http://www.nooku.org/phpfest14/) to complete your registration today!
+Registration is required to get in.
+Don't forget to register.

 See you on the 21th!